briantanabe/project-log/projects/sour candy/Sour Candy Part 1.md

 The gels are in the fridge cooling now, so I'll take some pictures when they come out, but this was my first one that I flattened with a milk frother!
 ![First gel](https://raw.githubusercontent.com/briantanabe/project-log/master/projects/sour%20candy/IMG_0577.jpg)

+## Results
+I completely forgot to take pictures, but the gels were very sticky even after cooling in the fridge.
+Claire had mentioned needing to use baki

 **Initial reflections**
 - I should have calculated easier measurements to use beforehand so I could do things a bit more smoothly in the kitchen
 - I should just run with one recipe at a time and try different concentrations, it was way too hard to keep track of multiple recipes